Getting Started

 No manual intervention is necessary to consume the delta you produced.
 The HollowConsumer

-will automatically stay up-to-date.
+will automatically stay

 Announcements keep consumers updated